Victor-Guerrero-Devs/css-courses/academind-css/10-responsive-design/notes.md

 Another problem is we usually set media queries for mobile at ~450px width.
 As a consequence, our media query will never activate on an iPhone 8 if its width is at 1125 pixels.

 We can solve this with one simple meta tag.

+## Viewport Meta Tag

+`<meta name="viewport" content="width=device-width, initial-scale=1.0">`

+With this simple addition (comes with the emmet boilerplate), our CSS will only take the hardware pixels into account instead of the software pixels.